ezsystems/ezformtoken/doc/Readme.rst

 code and it is explained in example #A. If your ajax code is executed before body tag, then you will have to use option #3 as explained in example #B.

+Last but not least: if you are using ajax code to send POST requests with an xml or json payload, you have to inject the token in a custom http header:
+X-CSRF-Token

 Examples:
 A Using DOM: